aad1416/animate-svg-layers/README.md

 3. If you copied the SVG code, the program fetch it from clipboard automatically.
 Else open your SVG file.

-4. Click on "animate".
+4. Click on "animate SVG".
 Your animated SVG code is ready, just like that! also code is minified.

 # how it works?